March 31, 2021

 Many of the organic acids in ear cleaners are useful for this purpose.
-The combination of two per cent boric acid with two per cent acetic acid has been found to be particularly effective in studies1 for Malassezia.
+The combination of two percent boric acid with two percent acetic acid has been found to be particularly effective in studies for Malassezia.
 One example is DermaPet's MalAcetic range of cleaning solutions and wipes.

-Once the initial yeast infection flare-up is resolved, Dermapet Malacetic Otic may be suitable to keep the condition under control as a once-weekly maintenance therapy.
+Once the initial yeast infection flare-up is resolved, Dermapet Malacetic Otic may be suitable to keep the condition under control as maintenance therapy which shall be done once weekly.
 Severe infections may warrant an oral antifungal therapy in addition to the topical treatment.
 Human products are often used in an off-label manner by veterinarians as there are currently no effective approved animal drugs available.

 Ear disease can be very frustrating to fight.
 It is much easier to cure the problem the first time it occurs as chronic ear disease can cause the ear canal walls to harden and thicken, meaning the canal opening becomes even narrower and less ventilated.
-Make sure you follow your veterinarian's instructions carefully; treat the required number of times each day and for the correct length of time to avoid a relapse.
+Make sure you follow your veterinarian's instructions carefully; treat according to the required number of times each day at the correct length of time to avoid a relapse.